sajjadhussa1n/CS470-Machine-Learning-2025/lectures/9_intoduction_to_neural_networks/lecture_notes.md

 - (1,0) → 1
 - (1,1) → 0

-**The Fundamental Problem:**
-No single straight line can separate the two classes in the XOR problem.
-This means a single-layer perceptron cannot learn the XOR function, as it can only solve linearly separable problems.

-**Solution:**
-The XOR problem can be solved using multiple layers: XOR = (x1 NAND x2) AND (x1 OR x2).
-This requires a hidden layer to compute intermediate functions before the final output.

 ## The Perceptron

 ### Frank Rosenblatt's Perceptron (1958)
-The perceptron marked a significant advancement by introducing learning capability to artificial neurons.

-**Key Features:**
-- First learnable artificial neuron model
-- Uses real-valued inputs and weights
-- Includes a bias term for flexibility
-- Employs step function activation

-**Architecture:**
-- Multiple input nodes with associated weights
-- Summation unit that computes weighted sum plus bias
-- Step function that produces binary output based on threshold
+The perceptron introduced revolutionary learning capabilities to artificial neurons, marking a significant advancement over earlier models.
+This was the first learnable artificial neuron model that could adapt its behavior based on experience.
+Unlike previous models, it uses real-valued inputs and weights, allowing for more nuanced representations of information.
+The inclusion of a bias term provides additional flexibility in decision-making processes.
+The model employs a step function activation that produces binary outputs based on whether the weighted sum exceeds a threshold.

+The architecture consists of multiple input nodes with associated weights that determine the importance of each input.
+A summation unit computes the weighted sum of inputs plus a bias term.
+Finally, a step function processes this sum to produce the final binary output decision.

 ```math